rmichela/protobuf-maven-plugin-bug/readme.md

 proto files and test the generator.
 However, I'm running into an issue where the plugin is not able to find my custom generator class when using `mvn compile`.

+This is the minimal example to reproduce https://github.com/ascopes/protobuf-maven-plugin/issues/358

 ## Steps to reproduce

 1. Clone this repository